Don't Pay or Contract in Advance for

 - If you plan to complain, get a copy of your records so they cannot be altered later.

 - A suit in small claims court might be successful.
-In some states, a suit under the state's Unfrair Trade Practices Act could lead to a significant penalty and reimbursement of attorney fees [26,27].
+In some states, a suit under the state's Unfair Trade Practices Act could lead to a significant penalty and reimbursement of attorney fees [31,32].

-- If you need additional advice, please send me an e-mail describing what happened and include your phone number.
+- If you need additional advice, please send me an e-mail that describes why you sought care, what you were told, what you were sold, and what else happened.
+Please also send a copy of the contract and any other records your have and include your phone number.

 - Frequently asked questions.
 CareCredit Web site, accessed Nov 13, 2009.